 Apparently, it’s an Italian thing – maiale al latte – and especially well-suited to pork.
 Braising in milk seems a bit unusual, but the lactic acid in the milk tenderizes the pork and allows it to soak up all the flavors.
+Read on for this savory technique.

 This milk-braised pork recipe from Taste requires a bone-in pork shoulder, and they recommend heritage-breed pork like our Berkshire pork.
 But we wonder if our already incredibly tender milk-fed porcelet would be even better this technique.
 Well worth trying both, wouldn’t you say?